-You can trace this process for any given URL by visiting http://config.privoxy.org/show_url-info.
+You can trace this process for URL patterns and any given URL by visiting http://config.privoxy.org/show-url-info.

 Examples and more detail on this is provided in the Appendix, Troubleshooting: Anatomy of an Action section.

 8.4.
 Patterns